bens-on/AMIE/README.md

 # EDIT LOG
 - 2/23/24 by Alex Benson (inital code and objectives)
 - 2/27/24 by Alex Benson (inital Arduino Uno Case Model uploaded)
+- 3/2/24 by Alex Benson (added code for the LCD integration)

 # OBJECTIVES
 - Initial Testing of current code to make sure readings are accurate and that the loop is able to execute with both the temp/humidity AND soil moisture content statements